Mohan-Sai/Temperature-prediction-using-Machine-Learning/README.md

 In this project we applied 4 regression models:
   1.Multiple Linear Regression
   2.Polynomial Regression
-  3.Random Forest(Most accurate results for our dataset.)
+  3.Random Forest(Most accurate results for our dataset).
   4.SVM.

 Contributors: